Latest news and reviews

 Bribie Island Butterfly House Wheelchair Friendly Review Looking for a relaxing Sunday activity?
 Why not pay a visit to the Bribie Island Butterfly House, located on beautiful Bribie Island in Bongaree, Brisbane.
 It is open Wednesdays and Sundays from 10 AM until 4 PM.
 The Bribie Island Butterfly House is wheelchair accessible with ground level step […]

 My friend Frida from Sweden who is also a fellow JDM warrior (same disease as mine) recently visited London for the first time with her friend Stina.
 In support of Wheelie Accessible Adventures she has kindly shared her London adventure with us!
 Frida’s London Adventure We flew to Heathrow Airport from Sweden on 31st of […]

 Adina Serviced Apartments Canberra James Court Non Accessible Apartment While in Canberra we stayed at the Adina Serviced Apartments James Court.
 Unfortunately the Hotel doesn’t offer any official accessible apartments, however the apartments are large enough to accommodate a wheelchair, but some areas are restricted.
 The Hotel is step free with lift access up into […]

 The National Zoo and Aquarium National Zoo And Aquarium Canberra Wheelchair Access Review We had a fabulous time visiting The National Zoo and Aquarium during our Canberra adventure.
 The National Zoo and Aquarium is wheelchair accessible, with step free pathways, ramps and flat cemented walking paths throughout, which makes it super easy to explore the zoo […]

 Cockington Green Gardens Cockington Green Gardens Canberra Wheelchair Access Review While in Canberra we decided to visit the Cockington Green Gardens.
 It was a beautiful sunny day in Canberra and was perfect weather to explore the gardens.
 The Cockington Green Gardens are wheelchair accessible.
 The main building entrance into the Cockington Green Gardens has a few […]

-Jamala Wildlife Lodge Jamala Wildlife Lodge Wheelchair Access Review For my 30th birthday we stayed overnight at The National Zoo and Aquarium in Canberra at the Jamala Wildlife Lodge.
+Jamala Wildlife Lodge An African Adventure at Jamala Wildlife Lodge Wheelchair Access Review During our Canberra adventure we stayed overnight at The National Zoo and Aquarium in Canberra at the Jamala Wildlife Lodge.
 Wow what a special experience it was!
 The Jamala Wildlife Lodge is a five star African adventure package where visitors get the […]